What is an advisory board, and what do they do?

 Roles within an Advisory Board

 Like the board of directors, advisory boards comprise different roles or positions.
-The composition of this advisory board will vary significantly depending on the organization, industry and the terms of reference assigned to the advisory board.
+The composition of this advisory board will vary significantly depending on the organization, industry, and the specific terms of reference assigned to it.
 There are typically three key roles within an advisory board structure: a Chair, external advisors, and internal directors.

 Advisory Board Chairs

-Advisory Board Chairs are crucial in facilitating the advisory board structure and ensuring effective outcomes.
+Advisory Board Chairs play a crucial role in facilitating the advisory board structure and ensuring effective outcomes.
 As advisory board leaders, they are responsible for establishing and evaluating the group’s structure to ensure it aligns with the organization’s goals and objectives.
 Their role is vital in driving the advisory board’s success and achieving positive outcomes for the organization.

 Another responsibility of an Advisory Board Chair is planning and facilitating meetings.
-They ensure the meetings are structured and productive, allowing for open discussions and exchanging ideas.
+They ensure that meetings are structured and productive, allowing for open discussions and the exchange of ideas.
 By setting the agenda and encouraging participation, the chair promotes collaborative decision-making and maximizes the value of the advisory board’s insights.

 Internal or Stakeholder Directors

-Internal advisory board directors are usually senior executives of the organization, stakeholders, or organizational representatives.
-Stakeholders can be representatives of employees, investors, suppliers, consumers and consumer groups, community, industry groups and Government.
+Internal advisory board directors are typically senior executives within the organization, stakeholders, or representatives of the organization.
+Stakeholders can be representatives of employees, investors, suppliers, consumers, consumer groups, the community, industry groups, and the Government.

 External or independent advisors

-Drawing on their industry-specific knowledge, they provide valuable insights into market trends, regulatory changes, and emerging opportunities, helping the board make well-informed decisions.
+Drawing on their industry-specific knowledge, they offer valuable insights into market trends, regulatory changes, and emerging opportunities, enabling the board to make informed decisions.
 External Advisors also play a crucial role in building strategic connections.
 They leverage their networks to make introductions to key industry players, potential partners, or investors.
 These connections can open doors to new business opportunities, collaborations, and partnerships that enhance the board’s success.

 Benefits of Serving on an Advisory Board

-• Advisory board members may be remunerated via various avenues of compensation.
+- Advisory board members may be compensated through various means.
 Advisory board members can receive compensation through cash payments, stock options, or have their travel expenses covered by the organization.

 Are you ready?

 Providing your specialist expertise and knowledge to an advisory board can be a rewarding experience.
-For those who do not have board experience or a board network, it can also be an excellent way to launch a board career.
+For those without board experience or a board network, it can also be an excellent way to launch a board career.
 So, if you are ready to take on the challenge, you must start building your profile and board resume.
 Next, start thinking about your target organizations and where to source opportunities.
 If you need some assistance, consider our Board Appointment Coaching Program PLUS.

 Related Articles